freswinn/PresetDictArray/README.md

 ![After setting up the standard dictionary (standard_dict), every element added to the array becomes a duplicate of standard_dict](/img/PresetDictArray.png)

 After creating new elements to the array, you can change the k/v pairs as you see fit in each element, including deleting and adding new keys.
-If you want to prevent the ability to add or remove keys, turn on `auto_standardize` under the **Standardize** inspector group.
+If you want to prevent the ability to add or remove keys, turn on `auto_standardize` under the **Standardize** inspector group (*Warning: see below*).

 ![The Standardize inspector group](/img/AutoStandardize.png)